openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/paths/petpetid/PetpetidDelete.md

 | [PetpetidDeleteSecurityInfo.@Nullable SecurityIndex](../../paths/petpetid/delete/PetpetidDeleteSecurityInfo.md#securityindex) | securityIndex<br>optional.
 Note: this will override the value in apiConfiguration |
 | @Nullable Duration | timeout<br>optional.
 Note: this will override the value in apiConfiguration |

-## PetpetidDeleteNullableRequest
+## DeleteNullableRequest
-public static class PetpetidDeleteNullableRequest<br>
+public static class DeleteNullableRequest<br>

 a class that stores the initial request inputs